Table of Contents

 How to Prepare for Micropigmentation?

-The preparation for micropigmentation starts with a consultation with the doctor or specialist.
-Discuss all your needs and expectations with him to ensure that he addresses your concerns the right way.
+The preparation for micropigmentation starts with a consultation with a doctor or specialist.
+Discuss all your needs and expectations with him to ensure he addresses your concerns correctly.
 He will record and review your medical history to check whether you have any medical condition that could impede the procedure.
 Tell him about the medications (prescription and over-the-counter) or supplements you are taking.
-A physical examination will also be performed, There will also be a thorough evaluation of your skin tone, texture, and complexion to find the perfect match of pigment with your natural tone.
-Besides, you should have to keep the following points in mind before the procedure:
+A physical examination will also be performed.
+A thorough evaluation of your skin tone, texture, and complexion will be done to find the perfect pigment to match your natural tone.
+Besides, it would be best if you had to keep the following points in mind before the procedure:

 - Do not shave the targeted part of the skin

-- Stop smoking for at least for a couple of months
+- Stop smoking for at least a couple of months

 - Be realistic with your expectations